-Table 2 presents the Apnea Hypopnea Index (AHI), Oximetry disorder index (ODI), Baseline blood saturation (Baseline O2), minimum blood saturation (minimum O2), percentage time of blood saturation below 90% (TIB90%), Time in bed in minutes (TIB), Total sleep time (TST).
-We didn't find in t-test comparison significant difference between the in-lab PSG and HAST for all the above parameters except a significant difference found for time in bed (TIB) and total sleep time (TST) that was significantly longer in the HAST.
+Table 2 presents the Apnea Hypopnea Index (AHI), Oximetry Disorder Index (ODI), Baseline blood saturation (Baseline O2), minimum blood saturation (minimum O2), percentage time of blood saturation below 90% (TIB90%), time in bed in minutes (TIB), and total sleep time (TST).
+Again, t-test comparisons found no significant differences between the in-lab PSG and HAST in any of these parameters with the exception of one: time in bed (TIB) and total sleep time (TST) was significantly longer in the HAST group than in the PSG group.

-Table 2: Breathing disorder index (AHI), oximetry parameters and time in bed and total sleep time duration.
+Table 2: Breathing disorder index (AHI), oximetry parameters (ODI), time in bed (TIB) and total sleep time duration (TST).